The Beginner’s Email Marketing Guide (Strategies and Examples)

 - integrations: integrating your tool with popular applications is the best way to streamline your marketing efforts.

-If you want a practical solution that combines email marketing with subscription forms for free, you can always sign up for a free Moosend account and see how everything works.
+If you want a robust and practical all-in-one solution that combines email marketing with subscription forms and landing pages, you can always sign up for a free Moosend account and see how everything works.

 You’ve chosen the platform that best suits your needs.
 Now the time has come to do the second most crucial step, which entails email list building!

-Lead magnets are mostly digital material such as PDFs, videos, etc. that cost little or nothing to create.
-They could practically be anything, as long as the audience can use them right away.
+Lead magnets are mostly digital materials such as PDFs, videos, etc. that cost little or nothing to create.
+They can practically be anything, as long as the audience can use them right away.

 For example, here is a real eCommerce lead magnet from MVMT in the form of a discount:

-For an eCommerce business like MVMT, 10% off is valuable for first-time customers who want to save some money.
+For an eCommerce business like MVMT, 10% off is valuable for new customers who want to save some money.

 You can also entice people to sign up by using different subscription form types: